lelou6666/nimbus-docs/cloudinitd/monitor.rst

 =================================================

 This document explains how to use cloudinit.d as an automated monitoring tool with a service such as pingdom, nagios, or crond.
-To simplify the instruction we will use an example based on crond, but the concepts should easily transfer to more sophisticated monitoring services.
+To simplify instructions we will use an example based on crond, but the concepts should easily transfer to more sophisticated monitoring services.

 cloudinit.d functionality
 =========================

 cloudinit.d is not only used to launch sophisticated multi-node cloud applications, but it can also be used to monitor them, and automatically repair them.
 This can be done manually with operator issued console commands, but it can also be automated with tools such as crond.